agilepro/software-craftsmanship/docs/Coding/Optimization/keep-it-simple-factory.md

 Above are the kinds of questions that should be asked.
 In general, if 9 lines of code can be written in place of a new class, you should simply take the 9 lines of code.
 There is always the change that in the future you will have more classes.
 When that future comes, change this code into a factory class, but not any earlier.

-YAGNI – This is a classic case of “**You Aren’t Going to Need It** (YAGNI)”.
+YAGNI – This is a classic case of “**You Aren't Going to Need It** (YAGNI)”.
 The most common design mistake is building int he possibility for flexibility when the need has not been demonstrated.
 This is implemented “just in case” but many times our intuition of what we will need is wrong.
 There is no need to implement anything in sfotware BEFORE you need it.
 If a factory class is needed later, then you can implement it later.
 There is NO savings in implementing it ahead of the need.
 In fact, if the need never occurs, then this work is a waste.

 ## Contractors